University Technical Colleges (UTCs) are government-funded schools that offer 14–19 year olds a great deal more than traditional secondary schools.

 small classes and more one-to one tuition in a high tech working environment

-install the latest equipment and technology used by businesses today and in the future
+utilise the latest equipment and technology used by industry

-By working with a university and local employers, UTC Plymouth students will benefit from access to:
+By working with The University of Plymouth and local industry, UTC Plymouth students benefit from access to:

 the latest research, industry experts and specialist facilities